When waves crash on a beach,

 rarefactions of the inner ear fluid stimulate hair-like

-The shifting hair-like nerves of the inner ear generate
+hair-like nerves of the inner ear generate neuron discharges

-neuron discharges that finally convey signals to the brain
+that finally convey signals to the brain that produce sound.

 electromagnetic energy into our eyes.
 For example, the

 sun creates electromagnetic energy that compresses